solyarisoftware/WeBAD/README.md

     the user press a key or touch a (button on the) screen to talk.
     But you finally want a touch-less / keyboard-less solution!

-  - 2.2 Hardware-button push-to-talk
+  - **Hardware-button push-to-talk**

     The user press a real/hardware button, that maybe mute/un-mute an external mic.

-3. Continuous listening (without wake-word detection)
+- **Continuous listening** (without wake-word detection)

   The best experience is maybe the *continuous listening* mode, where audio is detected in real-time, just talking in front of the PC (or the tablet/ mobile phone / handset).
   Namely: avoiding any wake-word detection algorithm.

+# Which are the possible scenarios?

+Let's focus on these two specific application contexts:

+- **Browser-based voice-interface client for a personal assistant**

+  Continuous listening is probably the more natural voice-based interface for a conversational personal assistant.
+  Applicable when the user is in front of a personal computer (or a mobile phone) in a pretty quiet environment, by example in a room apartment or a quite office, or inside a vehicle.

+- **Mobile device voice-interface client for operators that can't use the touch-screen**

+  The target scenario is a situation where the user can't easily touch the screen of a mobile device.
+  The voice interface is through an external micro equipped with a push-to talk button.

 ## The proposed solution

-Let's focus on these cases:

-- Continuous listening (without wake-word detection)
-- Hardware-button push-to-talk

-The WeBAD solution here proposed is to get the audio volume of the microphone in real-time, using a Web Audio API script processor that calculate RMS volume.
+The technical solution proposed is a javascript program running on the browser to get the audio volume of the microphone in real-time, using a Web Audio API script processor that calculate RMS volume.

 A cyclic task, running every N msecs, does some logic above the current volume RMS sample and generates these javascript events: